Daudi Migereko

-Daudi Migereko was the minister of lands, housing and urban development in the cabinet of Uganda.
+Daudi Migereko (born 26 June 1956) is a Ugandan politician who has served as the minister of lands, housing and urban development in the cabinet of Uganda.
 He was appointed to that position on 27 May 2011.
 He replaced Omara Atubo, who was dropped from the cabinet.
 In the cabinet reshuffle of 2016, the president dropped him from this position and replaced him with Betty Amongi.
 From 16 February 2009 until 27 May 2011, he served as the government's chief whip in the parliament of Uganda.
 Before that, he was the minister of energy and mineral development in the cabinet.
 Migereko also represented Butembe County, Jinja District in the parliament from 2006 to 2016, a position he surrendered to Nelson Lufafa who won the seat in the 2016 General Elections.

 Background and education

 Migereko was born on 26 June 1956 in Jinja District.
 He graduated from Makerere University with a Bachelor of Arts and a Diploma in Education.
 His Master of Arts in transport planning and marketing was obtained from the University of California, Santa Barbara, in the United States.